 - A copy of the candidates examination certificate

 - A confirmed entry in the AXELOS Successful Candidate Register.
 You will need to provide the full SCR number (registration/candidate number located on your certificate).

-Delegates will be provided with QA's pre-course reading prior to attending the course to help them prepare for the course.
+You will be provided with QA's pre-course reading prior to attending the course to help them prepare for the course.
 The pre-course reading is expected to take approximately 10 hours to complete.
-The success on the course will be enhanced by close attention to the pre-reading material.
+Success on the course will be enhanced by close attention to the pre-reading material.

 The exam provider allows additional time for candidates who have a disability or whose native language differs to that of the examination paper.
 Ful details and how to apply can be found here www.qa.com/axelosexams.
 At least two weeks' notice will be required for processing this request.
-Delegates failing to advise QA and provide evidence when requested, may not be allowed the additional support offered via the policy.
-QA Exam Administration can be contacted by email email@example.com or by phone +44(0)1793 696162.
+Learners failing to advise QA and provide evidence when requested, may not be allowed the additional support offered via the policy.
+QA Exam Administration can be contacted by email firstname.lastname@example.org or by phone +44(0)1793 696162.

 - Understand the basic concepts of common agile ways of working.